Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-event-reference.md

 #### Data Payload Definition

-Definition of the key/value pairs that will be present in this event
+Definition of the key/value pairs that are present in this event

 | Key        | Value Type | Optional | Description |
 | :--------- | :--------- | :------- | :---------- |